MethodsAndPractices/vsteam/.docs/Add-VSTeamField.md

 ```

 ### -NoSort
-If specified the field will not be configured to allow sorting.
+If specified, the field will be configured to not allow sorting.

 ```yaml
 Type: SwitchParameter